Runbook/runbook/docs/architecture-overview.md

 **Note:** If an issue was to occur where a local Redis instance was destroyed and unrecoverable, a new Redis server can be repopulated using the `bridge/mgmtscripts/rebuild_redis.py` script.
 This script reads from RethinkDB and creates `edit` requests within each data center's `dc#queue`.
 This will cause a re-population of each Redis instance in each data center.
 This is a benign process as RethinkDB is designed to be the source of truth regarding Monitor and Reaction configurations.

-In addition to creation and deletion tasks, the **Web** process will also write Webhook Monitor events to the local `dc#queue`.
-If the **Web** instance is running in data center 1 it will write to the `dc1queue`.
-When the bridge process identifies a Monitor event it will forward an event JSON message to the `actions/broker.py` process.
-Again, acting as a bridge between the web application and the back-end monitoring application.
+In addition to creation and deletion tasks, the **Web** process will also write Webhook Monitor events to all of the `dc#queue` tables.

-Recovering from RethinkDB failures: when RethinkDB servers are experiencing issues, the RethinkDB instance may become read only until the other nodes are automatically recovered.
-During this time, Monitors and Reactions are unable to write historical logs of execution since the instance is read only.
+#### Recovering from RethinkDB failures

+When RethinkDB servers are experiencing issues, the RethinkDB instance may become read only until the offending node is automatically removed and other nodes are automatically recovered.
+During this time, Reactions are unable to write historical logs of execution since the instance is read only.
 When the instance is read only, processes will write logs to Redis.
-When the bridge process is starting, it will read the Redis keys associated with these logs and process them and store this data into RethinkDB.
+When the **Bridge** process is starting, it will read the Redis keys associated with these logs, process them and store this data into RethinkDB.
 This essentially becomes a write behind process.

 #### Monitor creation process